 We have been subject to allegations by third parties or purported former employees, negative internet postings, and other adverse public exposure on our business, operations and staff compensation.
 We may also become the target of defamations or other detrimental conduct by third parties or disgruntled former or current employees.
 Such conduct may include complaints, anonymous or otherwise, to regulatory agencies, media or other organizations.
 We may be subject to government or regulatory investigation or other proceedings as a result of such third-party conduct and may be required to spend significant time and incur substantial costs to address such third-party conduct, and there is no assurance that we will be able to conclusively refute each of the allegations within a reasonable period of time, or at all.
 Any government or regulatory investigations initiated as a result of the above may cause a deflation in our stock price.
 Additionally, allegations, directly or indirectly against us, may be posted on the internet, including social media platforms by anyone, whether or not related to us, on an anonymous basis.
 Any negative publicity on us or our management can be quickly and widely disseminated.
 Social media platforms and devices immediately publish the content of their subscribers and participants post, often without filters or checks on accuracy of the content posted.
-Information posted may be immediate without affording us an opportunity for redress or correction.
+Information posted may be inaccurate and adverse to us, and it may harm our reputation, business or prospects.
+The harm may be immediate without affording us an opportunity for redress or correction.
 Our reputation may be negatively affected as a result of the public dissemination of negative and potentially false information about our business and operations, which in turn may cause us to lose customers.